Falanteris/docker-nethive-cvss/README.md

 Yes, as you may guess, you only need to manipulate the `active` property between `true` or `false`.
 Quite simple, huh?.
 After the `stopcommands` have been executed, there will be a new property called `termination` which indicates the time when the machine is *stopped*.
 When restarted, the json config file will change the `termination` property into `lastTermination`, with the same value.

+*SIDE NOTE* : You would need to use `sudo` as you run `registerEventListener.js` if you wish to place the listener file in a folder which require root privileges such as `var`.

 # UPDATES